lirvin123/Mac-Scavenger/README.md

 This app is cross-platform, written in JavaScript and React-Native, and powered by Expo.

 ## Running the project:

-This project uses node, so make sure you have that installed first!

 1. Clone the git repo
+2. Ensure that you have node installed, otherwise you can do that [here](https://nodejs.org/en/download/)
-2. Download Expo CLI (`npm install expo-cli --global` in terminal/command line)
+3. Download Expo CLI (`npm install expo-cli --global` in terminal/command line)
       1. At this point it may make you get an account, but if it doesn't you should make one anyway and make sure that you are logged in
-3. Download Expo Client on your phone, or get a iOS or android device simulator
+4. Download Expo Client on your phone, or get a iOS or android device simulator
       1. You should also log into your account on your phone
-4. In the terminal, navigate to the folder where the project exists
+5. In the terminal, navigate to the folder where the project exists
-5. Install (`npm install`) the following libraries:
+6. Install (`npm install`) the following libraries:
       * react-navigation
       * native-base
       * react-native elements